MicrosoftDocs/power-platform/power-platform/admin/cross-tenant-restrictions.md

 The default configuration in Power Platform with tenant isolation **Off** is to allow cross-tenant connections to be established seamlessly, if the user from tenant A establishing the connection to tenant B presents appropriate Azure AD credentials.
 If admins want to allow only a select set of tenants to establish connections to or from their tenant, they can turn tenant isolation **On**.

-Once tenant isolation is turned on, inbound (connections to the tenant from external tenants) and outbound (connections from the tenant to external tenants) cross-tenant connections are blocked by Power Platform even if the user presents valid credentials to the Azure AD-secured data source.
+With tenant isolation **On**, **all** tenants are restricted.
+Inbound (connections to the tenant from external tenants) and outbound (connections from the tenant to external tenants) cross-tenant connections are blocked by Power Platform even if the user presents valid credentials to the Azure AD-secured data source.
+You can use rules to add exceptions.

 Admins can specify an explicit allowlist of tenants that they want to enable **inbound**, **outbound**, or both, which will bypass tenant isolation controls when configured.
 Admins can use a special pattern “\*”  to allow *all* tenants in a specific direction when tenant isolation is turned on.
 All other cross-tenant connections except the ones in the allowlist are rejected by Power Platform.